 Before the passage of AB 1346, rebates and incentives were available through local Air Quality Management Districts (AQMD).
-The South Coast (SCAQMD) has a Commercial Electric Lawn& Garden Equipment Exchange program where participants can receive up to an 85% discount on electric landscaping equipment in exchange for turning in gas-powered equipment4.
-There was the Commercial Lawn & Garden Battery Buy-Down Rebate Program where businesses could receive a rebate of up to 75% off the cost of the replacement battery for electric lawn and garden equipment previously funded by the Commercial Lawn & Garden Equipment Incentive & Exchange Program.
-However, that program is currently not available.
+The South Coast (SCAQMD) has a Commercial Electric Lawn & Garden Equipment Exchange program where participants can receive up to an 85% discount on electric landscaping equipment in exchange for turning in gas-powered equipment4.
+The Commercial Lawn & Garden Battery Buy-Down Rebate Program is open, and businesses can receive a rebate of up to 75% off the cost of the replacement battery for electric lawn and garden equipment previously funded by that Program.

-In November 2022, the CARB announced \$27 million in voucher funds for professional landscape services operated by small businesses and sole proprietors to purchase discounted zero-emission landscaping equipment through the Clean Off-Road Equipment Voucher Incentive Project (CORE)5. \$10 million is available until May 2023 for micro businesses, and the remaining \$17 million will open for small businesses.
-To access these vouchers, landscaping businesses need to purchase equipment from a California CORE-approved dealer - none of which are in Glendale.
-The closest dealers are in Burbank, La Crescenta, Pasadena, and Los Angeles.
+In November 2022, the CARB announced \$27 million in voucher funds for professional landscape services operated by small businesses and sole proprietors to purchase discounted zero-emission landscaping equipment through the Clean Off-Road Equipment Voucher Incentive Project (CORE)5. \$10 million was available until May 2023 for micro businesses, and the remaining \$17 million will open for small businesses.
+To access these vouchers, landscaping businesses need to purchase equipment from a California CORE-approved dealer.
+The closest dealers are located in Burbank, La Crescenta, Pasadena, and Los Angeles.